 Project stage Minimum Evidence Requirements Stage 2 - Developing 40% Maximum The assessor's role is as a facilitator and so to gain high marks the candidate must demonstrate a high degree of autonomy in the developing activities.
-Evidence in the form of a portfolio containing the following Production of application - up to 25 marks allocated as follows: Coding of the problem domain - up to 5 marks for implementation of the problem domain Coding of the UI domain - up to 5 marks for implementation of the UI domain • Use of unfamiliar libraries and/or constructs - up to 5 marks for appropriate use of libraries and/or constructs which have been introduced through candidates self-research.
-Error Handling - up to 5 marks for coding error handling and/or error prevention, eg use of Exceptions Internal Documentation - up to 5 marks - standard documentation, naming conventions and appropriate use of indentation Testing - up to 10 marks Test Plan - up to 5 marks designing test plan and test cases.
-This may include the development of test harnesses.
-Test Runs - up to 5 marks for running, documenting and evaluating test runs Documentation - up to 5 marks Up to 5 marks for developing appropriate user documentation - this may also include online help features The evidence may be recorded using appropriate techniques such as software, screenshots, listings, logbooks (electronic, manual or both), work diaries, reports, etc. The candidate must achieve all of the minimum evidence specified above in order to pass the Developing stage.
+Evidence of the candidate: Implementing the planned solution to the task and tracking the implementation - up to 30 marks Testing the implemented solution tracking any changes and making amendments where required - up to 8 marks Managing the project - up to 2 marks The evidence may be recorded using appropriate techniques such as software, logbooks (electronic, manual or both), work diaries, reports etc. The candidate must achieve all of the minimum evidence specified above in order to pass the Developing stage.

-Project stage Minimum Evidence Requirements Stage 3 - Evaluating The assessor's role is as a facilitator and so to gain high marks the candidate must demonstrate a high degree of autonomy in the evaluating activities.
-20% Maximum Evidence should be in the form of a report showing the evaluation of the effectiveness of the approach/strategy taken, which includes all stages of the activity up to 20 marks .
-The evaluation report should include all of the following: an outline of the assignment and to what extent the solution met the original requirements of the assignment brief an assessment of the strengths and weaknesses of the outputs of the practical assignment recommendations for any future development of the solution and reasons for these recommendations a summary of any modifications to the project plan, solution design and/or implementation that were made during the project.
-Including reference to any unforeseen events and how they were handled.
-Identification of any knowledge and skills which have been gained or developed while carrying out the project assignment and how the actions/process of carrying out the project could have been improved.
-The candidate must achieve all of the minimum evidence specified above in order to pass the Evaluating stage.
+Project stage Minimum Evidence Requirements Stage 3 - Evaluating 20% Maximum The assessor's role is as a facilitator and so to gain high marks the candidate must demonstrate a high degree of autonomy in the evaluating activities.
+Evidence should be in the form of a report showing the evaluation of the effectiveness of the approach/strategy taken, which includes all stages of the activity up to 20 marks.
+The evaluation report should include all of the following: an outline of the assignment and to what extent the solution met the original requirements of the assignment brief an assessment of the strengths and weaknesses of the outputs of the practical assignment recommendations for any future development of the solution and reasons for these recommendations a summary of any modifications to the project plan, solution design and/or implementations that were made during the project, including reference to any unforeseen events and how they were handled Identification of any knowledge and skills which have been gained or developed while carrying out the project assignment and how the actions/process of carrying out the project could have been improved The candidate must achieve all of the minimum evidence specified above in order to pass the Evaluating stage.